© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Gwar-Cwm is a scheduled monument protected by Cadw under reference CD098.
 View the official record →

-Castell Gwar-Cwm is a medieval motte located in Ceredigion, Wales, dating to the Norman period of Welsh castle construction.
+Castell Gwar-Cwm is a medieval motte situated in Ceredigion, Wales, and forms part of the defensive landscape of the region during the Norman period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD098.

 Castell Gwar-Cwm dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Gwar-Cwm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD098.